 Home Energy Assistance

-Low Income Home Energy Assistance Program
+Home Energy Assistance Program

 (Formerly known as Fuel Assistance)

-Do You Need Help Keeping Warm This Winter?
 Would You Like A Discount On Your Monthly National Grid Utility Bills?

 New England winters can be harsh and rising energy costs make it harder to keep up with the cost of heating your home year after year.
 Home Energy Assistance is a federally funded program that helps income-eligible households pay their winter heating bills.
 Eligibility is based on gross household income and the number of household members.
-Renters and homeowners may receive a benefit of up to $1,100 paid directly to their vendor whether they heat with oil, propane, natural gas or electricity, even if heat is included in the cost of rent.
-(Some restrictions apply.)

 Schedule an Appointment/Questions:

 Please call (978) 531-0767, ext.
-136 to schedule an appointment or for any questions.
+136 to schedule a phone appointment or you may email fuelassistance@nscap.org for more information.

-For More Information Or To Schedule An Appointment (from October 1 to April 30)
+For More Information or to Schedule An Appointment (from October 1 to April 30)

 Call: (978) 531-0767 Extension 136 or email: fuelassistance@nscap.org

-To Hear The Status of Your Application Call: (978) 871-6767
+To Hear The Status of Your Application Call Our Automated Status Line: (978) 531-8810

 Applying for Home Energy Assistance